There are four ways to get through the door of an apartment building. Well, five, if you count opening it yourself.

 Personally, I prefer to have someone else do it, as I was held up once at knifepoint and once at gunpoint in the vestibules of buildings that didn’t have doormen*.

-That was long ago, and New York is now a very different place, but those experiences persuaded me to live only in doorman buildings from then on.
+That was long ago--probably before you were born--and New York is now a very different place, but those experiences persuaded me to live only in doorman buildings from then on.

 A doorman certainly opens the door and provides security, but that's only part of what he does.
 He will also take packages, dry cleaning, laundry, groceries, FreshDirect and anything else that might arrive when you’re not home.